Asymmetric Distributed Trust

-\paragraph{Guilds.} If too many processes are \naive or even fail during a protocol run with asymmetric quorums, then protocol properties cannot be ensured.
-A \emph{guild} is a set of wise processes that contains at least one quorum for each member; its existence ensures liveness and consistency for typical protocols.
-This generalizes from protocols for symmetric quorum systems, where the correct processes in every execution form a quorum by definition.
-(A guild represents a group of influential and well-connected wise processes, like in the real world.)
+If too many processes are \naive or even fail during a protocol run with asymmetric quorums, then protocol properties cannot be ensured.
+A \emph{guild} is a set of wise processes that contains at least one quorum for each member; by definition this quorum consists only of wise processes.
+A guild ensures liveness and consistency for typical protocols.
+This generalizes from protocols with symmetric trust, where the correct processes in every execution form a quorum by definition.
+A guild represents a group of influential and well-connected wise processes, like in the real world.